pack152berlin/pack152berlin.github.io/pages/join-us.md

 ## Pack 152 Berlin

-**Our Location**: We generally meet at the JFKS (John F. Kennedy School) Large Aula, Zehlendorf, Berlin.

 **Family-Focused**: Parents and siblings are encouraged to participate in many of our activities.
 Scouting is a family adventure!

 **International Community**: Our pack serves families from diverse backgrounds, creating a rich cultural experience for all scouts.